NoelDeMartin/utils/README.md

     .toString(); // returns "HelloWorld"
 ```

+And all of this works properly with TypeScript!
+So when I create a variable with `fluent('foo')`, I get auto-completion for both my custom helpers and native methods - along the complete method chain!

+### tap

 I also included my own port of [Laravel's tap helper](https://medium.com/@taylorotwell/tap-tap-tap-1fc6fc1f93a6).
 This allows me to rewrite this kind of code:

 ```js